Licences, Regulations and Permits

 There are few specific licences that relate to dry cleaners.
 In particular, a formal trade waste permit may be required if your dry cleaning operation doesn't have suitable solvent recovery equipment installed (such as distillation units, refrigerated condensers, or similar equipment) to treat trade wastewater prior to being discharged to the sewer.

 If chemicals are not managed properly, they may have a negative impact on the community and the environment.
-The Office of Environment and Heritage has a range of factsheets detailing how small business owners can help protect our environment.
-For further information visit their website.
+The Office of Environment & Heritage has a range of factsheets detailing how small business owners can help protect our environment.
+For further information visit their website (link below).